-MARTA Board members, officers and employees must act with impartiality.
+MARTA Board members, officers, and employees must act with impartiality.
 This means that MARTA Board members, officers and employees cannot show undue favor to any person seeking employment or business opportunity with the Authority.
 Board Members, officers, or employees shall not take any actions or conduct themselves in any way that would give the impression that they can be improperly influenced or that they are favoring an individual or entity because of a personal relationship or association.

-Where there is a question concerning the propriety of a particular contemplated action, the Office of the AGM of Legal Services/Chief Counsel should be consulted prior to any action being taken.
-Such question may be referred by the Office of Legal Services to the Board of Ethics.
+Where there is a question concerning the propriety of a particular contemplated action, the Chief Counsel should be consulted prior to any action being taken.
+Such question may be referred by the Chief Counsel to the Board of Ethics.